DominikGolebiewski/dbt-macro-polo/README.md

 ## Why This Project Exists

-As a passionate dbt practitioner, I noticed a gap in the ecosystem for sophisticated warehouse management solutions.
+As a passionate dbt practitioner, I noticed a gap in the ecosystem for sophisticated solutions.
 This project was born from the desire to:

 - Explore the full potential of dbt macros
 - Experiment with novel solutions
 - Share novel solutions with the dbt community

+**Important**
+Ensure you thoroughly test these macros in your environment prior to using them in production.
+These are largely experimental features intended as a starting point or interim solution, requiring further assessment and comprehensive testing.

 ## Enable in Your Project 🔌